Solomon1533/1dgk.github.io/_posts/2024-01-25-google-cyber-certificate.md

 **Vishing**: The exploitation of electronic voice communication to obtain sensitive information or to impersonate a known source

 **Watering hole attack**: A type of attack when a threat actor compromises a website frequently visited by a specific group of users

+## Module 3: Frameworks and controls
+Security frameworks and controls\
+Ethics

+Like planning, growing, and maintaining a garden.
+Security is like that.
+You need to make continuous improvements.

+First you identify your organization's critical assets and risks.
+Then you implement the necessary frameworks and controls.

+**Security frameworks**: Guidelines used for building plans to help mitigate risk and threats to data and privacy.

+Purpose of security frameworks:
+- protecting PII
+- securing financial information
+- identifying security weaknesses
+- aligning security with business goals

+Components of security frameworks:
+- identifying and documenting security goals, e.g. align with GDPR
+- setting guidelines to achieve security goals, e.g. may need to develop new policies
+- implementing strong security processes, e.g. user updates or deletes data
+- monitoring and communicating results, e.g. report it to management

+**Security controls**: Safeguards designed to reduce specific security risks\
+E.g. track which employees are using protocols.

+**CIA triad**: A foundational model that helps inform how organizations consider risk when setting up systems and security policies.

+**Confidentiality**: Only authorized users can access specific assets or data.
+E.g. role management.

+**Integrity**: Data is correct, authentic, and reliable.
+E.g. encryption.

+**Availability**: Data is accessible to those who are authorized to access it.

+**Asset**: An item perceived as having value to an organization.
+E.g. an app that handles SSN's.

+**NIST Cybersecurity Framework (CSF)**: A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.

+Important to know these and how they're used.
+I.e., you might get questions about cybersecurity frameworks in an interview.
+Also, it's an important part of the analyst's job to keep informed about common frameworks, controls, and compliance regulations.